No items found.

 Cables

-When setting up your video editing setup, you need to think about cables and cable management.
-Basically, this is the art of organizing your cables and wires and avoiding tangles or trip-hazards.
+You need to consider cables and cable management when setting up your video editing setup.
+Cable management is the art of organizing your cables and wires and avoiding tangles or trip hazards.

 Recommendations: